 Leadership Characteristics for Crisis Management

-Sigma leaders also said knowledge alone does not mean nurse leaders can implement the tools needed for crisis management leadership.
+Sigma leaders also said knowledge alone does not mean practitioners can implement the tools needed for crisis intervention nursing.

 “Just because an individual has a knowledge base does not necessarily imply that they can lead others or transfer that knowledge to their staff,” the organization said.

 Sigma identified these leadership characteristics as very important to ensuring a competent disaster response:

 - Decision-making expertise

 - Leadership qualities

 - Disaster management abilities